Complete guide to getting your car insured in South Australia

 Get price matching with Woolworths comprehensive car insurance policies.
 All you need to do is provide a written quote from a competitor, for equivalent comprehensive cover, and Woolworths will see if it can be beat.
 Additional benefits and other discounts are also available alongside a range of effective, flexible policies.

-If you think you’ll be hunting discounts and are willing to actively manage your policy to earn bonuses and rewards, Woolworths car insurance is a good choice.
+If you think you’ll be hunting discounts and are willing to actively manage your policy to earn bonuses and rewards, Woolworths car insurance might be a good choice.

 Virgin Money offers standard personal liability, fire and theft policies, as well as two different types of comprehensive car insurance.
 The cheaper comprehensive policy is a honed comprehensive car insurance policy that does away with unwanted extras, while the other is a high-level comprehensive car insurance policy that costs more, but delivers more benefits.